yorkulibraries/vagrant-papyrus/README.md

 ## Making changes

+**NOTE: Assuming you have provisioned the box with the default RAILS_ENV=development.**

+Assuming you have provisioned the box with the default RAILS_ENV=development.

 The directory **/home/papyrus/papyrus** in the box is a *symlink* to **/vagrant/papyrus**, which is a synced folder in the your local machine's **vagrant-papyrus** folder.
 You can make changes on your local machine in **vagrant-papyrus/papyrus** folder and it is changed in the vagrant box too.

 ## Running tests

+**NOTE: Assuming you have provisioned the box with the default RAILS_ENV=development.**

 SSH into the box as user **papyrus**
 ```